 - Abductions and kickbacks

 "If you want to take the intensity up, you can always add extra resistance by using a loop band (mini band) or holding a dumbbell or kettlebell," adds Froerer.
-Try working your glutes 2 to 3 times per week along with other body parts.
+Try working your glutes two to three times per week along with other body parts.
 Remember to continue challenging yourself with increased resistance.
 "This will take time to develop, and adherence to consistency with progressive overload and a proper nutrition plan will be critical," says Froerer.